 Our students in particular live close to a popular town for tourists called Pai, Thailand.

 Speaking and understanding English means that they can communicate with tourists and may even aspire to run a local business.

 English is the language of the internet and the media.
-A basic understanding of English opens doors to further, independent study online using free resources and softwares.
+A basic understanding of English opens doors to further, independent study online using free resources and software.

 Reading articles and watching YouTube videos can become useful tools for learning English.
 A basic understanding of English within schooling will improve how a person interacts and benefits from such tools.

-Inclusion is important in so many ways for our underprivileged and stateless students, where marginalisation occurs in many areas of their life.
+Inclusion is important in so many ways for our underprivileged and stateless students, where marginalization occurs in many areas of their life.

-Their opinions, their feelings, their interests and their dreams matter just as much as yours and mine.
-By learning English, they can participate in global conversations and be a voice in a world which currently tells them they don’t belong.
+Their opinions, their feelings, their interests, and their dreams matter just as much as yours and mine.
+By learning English, they can participate in global conversations and be a voice in a world that currently tells them they don’t belong.